 Logging, studying, and analyzing wrench time is a sensitive subject in the world of maintenance.
 Some industry experts reject the idea of performing wrench time studies while others support the idea of performing them.
-In this article, we’ll explore reasons to track — and not track wrench time — and show you different ways to track it effectively.
+In this article, we’ll explore reasons to track — and not track — wrench time, and show you different ways to track it effectively.

-Typical wrench time is 35% and world class wrench time is 55% in a manufacturing plant.
+Typical wrench time is 35%, and world-class wrench time is 55% in a manufacturing plant.
 But simply tracking wrench time will not improve wrench time.
 The best way to improve wrench time is to improve maintenance planning and scheduling, according to Doc Palmer, a professional maintenance planner.
 In other words, less reactive maintenance and more preventive or predictive maintenance.
 Hiring a maintenance planner and using PM scheduling software can help you do this.